North Texas Songs of Summer | Dallas Observer

 Meat Loaf, “You Took the Words Right Out of My Mouth (Hot Summer Night)”

-If there’s anything that Dallas’ very own Meat Loaf has given the world, it’s an album that truly embodies the excitement of being young, free and horny.
+If there’s anything that late Dallas artist Meat Loaf has given the world, it’s an album that truly embodies the excitement of being young, free and horny.

-Neon Indian ought to grab to a copy of Bat Out of Hell, it might make things a little better.
+Neon Indian ought to grab a copy of Bat Out of Hell; it might make things a little better.

 Baz Luhrmann and Quindon Tarver, “Everybody’s Free (To Wear Sunscreen)”

 Though technically credited to Australian filmmaker Baz Luhrmann (and found on the album compiling various music from his films), neither of the voices on the extraordinary musical commencement speech initially addressed to the class of 1997 are Luhrmann’s.
-The calm, comforting narration belongs to voice actor Lee Perry, while the song’s emotional hook is courtesy of then-14-year-old Plano native Quindon Tarver.
-In actuality, Tarver’s contribution originated as a choral version of Rozalla’s “Everybody’s Free (To Feel Good)” featured in a crucial scene in Luhrmann’s Romeo + Juliet in which Leonardo DiCaprio’s Romeo weds Claire Danes’ Juliet.
+The calm, comforting narration belongs to voice actor Lee Perry, while the song’s emotional hook is courtesy of then-14-year-old Plano native Quindon Tarver, whose contribution originated as a choral version of Rozalla’s “Everybody’s Free (To Feel Good).”
+That was featured in a crucial scene in Luhrmann’s Romeo + Juliet in which Leonardo DiCaprio’s Romeo weds Claire Danes’ Juliet.

 Tarver’s brief yet un-ignorable appearance later became the crucial emotional centerpiece of a remix in which Luhrmann decided to set Mary Schmich’s hypothetical commencement speech to music and used Tarver’s voice as the heartbreaking climax.
 Tarver was bound for R&B stardom, releasing an album titled Quindon in 1996 and charting two tracks on the U.S. R&B charts.
 Unfortunately, Tarver never got to enjoy his newfound fame as he was subjected to abuse at the hands of management and later found himself spiraling into addiction.
 After a stint in rehab in 2016, Tarver attempted a comeback, but was killed in a single-vehicle car accident in Dallas on April 1, 2021.